dansimpson/amqp-js/README.markdown

 		type: "topic"
 	});

-	//this binds the exchange to the queue, so that when
+	//This binds the exchange to the queue, so that when
 	//messages are published on the exchange with the routing key
-	//matching nasdaq.*, they are also delivered to the queue.
+	//matching nasdaq.*, they are delivered to the queue.
-	//beyond that, we specify another callback override, so that
+	//Beyond that, we specify a callback override, so that
-	//myOtherCallback is called rather than myCallbackFunction
+	//myOtherCallback is called rather than myCallbackFunction for
+	//messages matching the bind conditions
 	queue.bind(exchange, "nasdaq.*", myOtherCallback);

-	//publish a message to the exchange, with the routingKey test
+	//This publishes a message to the exchange, with the routingKey "test".
-	//the message payload is a simple object.
-If you have custom
+	//The message payload is a simple object. exchange.publish("test", {
-	//objects you need to send, then you must serialize them. exchange.publish("test", {
 		type: "test",
 		message: "this is a test message payload"
 	});

 ##Javascript - High Level Implementation
-In order to send and receive messages from an AMQP broker with javascript You need to do the following.
+In order to send and receive messages from an AMQP broker with javascript, you need to do the following.

-* Include "amqp.js" in your document.
+* Include "amqp.js" in your src.
 * Configure the proxy.
 Example: